List of recurring The Simpsons characters: Manjula Nahasapeemapetilon

-Manjula Nahasapeemapetilon (voiced by Jan Hooks in seasons 9–14, Tress MacNeille in season 13–onwards) is the wife of Apu Nahasapeemapetilon and the mother of their octuplets.
+Manjula Nahasapeemapetilon (voiced by Jan Hooks from season 9 to 14, Tress MacNeille from season 7 in the 23rd episode "Much Apu About Nothing", since season 13) is married to Apu Nahasapeemapetilon and the mother of their octuplets.
 She first appeared as a little girl in Apu's flashback in the seventh season episode "Much Apu About Nothing", in which Apu tells her that he is sorry that their arranged marriage will not happen, before getting on a plane departing for the U.S. to pursue the American Dream.

 Her first adult appearance is in the ninth season episode "The Two Mrs. Nahasapeemapetilons".
 She claims Fried Green Tomatoes is her favorite book, movie, and food.
 She has excellent culinary skills, demonstrated by her ability to make a wide variety of dishes using only chickpeas, lentils, and sometimes rice.
 Apu is seen to be very romantically awkward, as well as quite distant from Manjula, and he previously told her that it was customary in America to work long hours, seven days a week, and to never see your wife.
 In another episode he dons a blonde wig, intending to ditch his family and return to India under the name Steve Barnes.

 In "Eight Misbehavin'", Manjula gives birth to octuplets after using a fertility drug.
 In "The Sweetest Apu", Apu has an affair with the Squishee lady.
 After Homer discovers this, he and Marge confront Apu, who caves under the guilt and vows to apologize to Manjula, who sets him a number of grueling tasks in penance.

 Writer Richard Appel had pitched the idea of Apu marrying years before he wrote "The Two Mrs. Nahasapeemapetilons" for season nine.
 For that episode, it took several attempts by the character designers to model Manjula because making women look appealing in Matt Groening's drawing style is hard for the animators to do.
 Writer David Cohen named Manjula after a friend of much of the staff.

 Manjula appeared in the season 26 episode "Covercraft" but did not speak.

-Martha Prince

-Martha "Gloria" Prince (voiced by Jo Ann Harris in season 1–2, Russi Taylor in season 3–27) is the wife of Martin Prince Sr. and mother of Martin Prince.
-Martha attempted to sell Martin's valuable Star Wars merchandise to Comic Book Guy for almost nothing, despite a warning not to do so by Bart and Milhouse.
-According to Martin she shoplifts "stuff she doesn't even need".
-She was responsible for all of the guests, even her own son getting sick at his birthday party, by serving diseased oysters instead of cake, with the exception of Bart (who fed his oysters to Martin's pet cat), Lisa (who feigned sick to get out of the boring party) and Principal Skinner and Mrs. Krabappel (who were having a romantic encounter in Martin's kid-sized pink playhouse).